 - There should be a general review of all information related to the land at the local land office.

-- It should also be verified that the title deed has been legally issued (this is checked among others through the history of the land title at the local land office).
+- It should also be verified that the title deed has been legally issued (this is checked among others by verifying the history and issuance process of the land title at the local land office).

 - Were there any restrictions in the previous transfer of the land (prohibition to transfer the land, or was the transfer under conditions or any priority or third party rights).